wh-alice/mig_visualstudio/vs/deployment/how-to--set-a-security-zone-for-a-clickonce-application.md

 ---
-title: "How to: Set a Security Zone for a ClickOnce Application | testtitle" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Set a Security Zone for a ClickOnce Application" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"